saegewerk/pufferApi/README.md

 Only GET is supported

-When an Apikey is set in the configuration file you have to provide it in the request headers:
+When an Apikey is set in the configuration file you have to provide it in the request headers

 ```
 Authorization: thisIsSomeKey